wdcossey/EDLCompress/README.md

 # EDLCompress
-C# conversion of EdlCompress by ZoidKity
+C# conversion of EdlCompress by Zoinkity